-It seems as if every summer something seemingly innocuous happens in a Microsoft datacenter halfway around the world and it spreads around the service like wildfire, taking down access for vast numbers of customers.
+It seems as if every summer something seemingly innocuous happens in a Microsoft datacenter halfway around the world and it spreads through the service like wildfire, taking down access for vast numbers of customers.
 It happened at the end of June last year in 2014, where Exchange Online and Lync Online were down for hours, and it has just happened again this week.

 Here is how it started: at 5:28 PM Eastern time, Microsoft officially establishes an ongoing incident report: